mangofunky/aws-bootcamp-cruddur-2023/journal/week10.md

 ## Note to Andrew

 I've been trying to work with Gitpod for the last few weeks but for some unknown reasons I wasn't and still am not able to connect to AWS despite hundreds of attempts.
 I also tried to issue new keys without success.
 Had several tickets raised to the support team at Gitpod and also through their discord channel chats but this produced no success.
+Thing is that on my local environment setup I can connect to AWS with the same credentials without problems and Gitpod says it's an AWS issue.
 So everything here is based on memory, going through the videos again as much as I could and also looking at other peoples journals (not copying/cheating or plagiarising  - everything here is my own work and words).
 In particular I consulted the following bootcampers repos which I found useful to get an idea on how to write a journal entry:

 https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/main/journal/week10.md and